krypton2355/rust-linuxgsm-watchdog/README.md

 # rust-linuxgsm-watchdog

-A small, boring, stdlib-only watchdog for **[Rust (the game)](https://rust.facepunch.com/), i.e. for dedicated servers managed by LinuxGSM** to keep your server up, running and up to date in a more automated way than what [LinuxGSM](https://linuxgsm.com/) offers by default.
+A watchdog for **[Rust (the game)](https://rust.facepunch.com/), i.e. for dedicated servers managed by LinuxGSM** to keep your server up, running and up to date in a more automated way than what [LinuxGSM](https://linuxgsm.com/) offers by default.

+This program is stdlib-only by default.
+If you enable WebRCON features (tests / SmoothRestarter bridge), it uses `websocket-client`.
 It polls server health and, if the server is *confirmed down*, runs a recovery sequence, i.e.:

 1) `./rustserver update`
 2) `./rustserver mu` (Oxide update via LinuxGSM mods)